Emblem of Iran

+It is also engraved in the center of the flag of Iran.

 Symbols used in ancient Persia

-Derafsh Shahbaz
+Shahbaz

-During the Achaemenid Empire, especially at the time of Cyrus the Great, the Imperial Standard was made up of a kinglike image, Square in shape, split into four equivalent triangles.
+During the Achaemenid era, especially at the time of Cyrus the Great, the Imperial Standard was made up of a kinglike image, Square in shape, split into four equivalent triangles.
 Each two of these four train triangles had the same colour.

 In the excavations at Persepolis, archaeologists have found a standard, depicting Shahbaz with open wings.